4Linked/4load.js/README.md

 <script src="/js/4load.js" async data-modules="[{src: '/js/myjavascript.min.js', async: true}]"></script>
 ```

-The myjavascript asset will load async and add to bottom of body tag.
+The myjavascript asset will load async and add the new tag to bottom of body tag.
 You can refer a cdn too.